traceannwhite/Flexbox-Example/flexbox-theknot.md

 }
 ```

+#### Remove Borders
 Were almost at our final design.
 Let's remove the borders and see where we stand.

 <img src="https://i.imgur.com/VhKBva3.png" width=500/>

+So it seems like the elements lost some space vertically between them.
+This is due to borders providing a boundary for the elements.
+Since we have removed that boundary they are now much closer.

 #### Margin or Padding

-So it seems like the elements lost some space vertically between them. could use some space between them in all directions.
-Margin is usually the way to go so let's try that.
+So let's create space between the elements on all sides.
+Margin is usually the way to go when elements want to push away from something so let's try adding margin.

 ```css
 li.ItemContainer {